ibm-cloud-docs/activity-tracker/adoption.md

 You also need a service ID.
 A service ID identifies a service similar to how a user ID identifies a user.
 Service IDs are not tied to a specific user.
 If the user that creates the service ID leaves your organization and is deleted from the account, the service ID remains.
 The {{site.data.keyword.at_full_notm}} service uses an API key that is associated to a service ID that you define on your COS instance to authenticate and write files to the COS bucket.

 Create a service ID for for the COS instance with **writer** permissions.
-Restrict access to the service ID so that the API key that is associated to it can only write to the bucket that you configure in LogDNA for archiving.
+Restrict access to the service ID so that the API key that is associated to it can only write to the bucket that you configure for archiving.
 {: tip}

 If you add PII information in the name or the description of the service ID, you might be disclosing sensitive data to others in the same account.